Thanthou/mobiledetailhub/docs/audits/ENV_AUDIT.md

 3. Restrict .env file permissions to 600 on production servers
 4. Keep secrets rotated periodically
 5. Use environment-specific .env files for dev/staging/production
+6. Backend: Use "import { env } from './config/env.async.js'" instead of process.env
+7. Frontend: Create centralized env.ts and use it instead of import.meta.env